Best Crossbows Under $500 In 2025 Tested And Reviewed

 Cons:

-Here is a video showing all of the features of the Wicked Ridge Rampage 360.
+Here is a video showing all of the features of the M-370.

-We love the Wicked Ridge Rampage 360.
-While it might just be the best beginner crossbow on the market, we also recommend it for experienced hunters who want a value crossbow that has all the necessary accessories to hunt out of the box without costing an arm and a leg.
-On top of a scope, arrows and a quiver, it even comes with an advanced built-in cocking device that makes it accessible and easy to use for most types of hunters.
+We love the M-370.
+It is a good hunting crossbow for beginners and experienced hunters who want a value crossbow that has all the necessary accessories to hunt out of the box without costing an arm and a leg.
+On top of a scope and a quiver, it even comes with an advanced built-in cocking device that makes it accessible and easy to use for most types of hunters.
+It is by far, the best crossbow for the money.

 If you're wondering where Barnett cut corners to keep the price down, it's mostly the scope, which isn't the best.
 Plus, it only comes with two arrows whereas other ready-to-hunt packages come with three.
 That said, we definitely think it's more important to get a quality, well-crafted crossbow since you can always upgrade your accessories.
 With a sleek camo finish, this is an inexpensive crossbow that can still see you through numerous seasons.